noahehall/theBookOfNoah/databases/mongodb.md

         - triggers
         - etc.
     - Isolation
+      - determines how transaction integrity is visible to other users and systems
+      - lower isolation levels increases the ability of many users to access the same data at the same time
+        - increases the number of concurrency effects
+          - e.g. dirty reads or lost updates
+      - higher isolation level reduces the types of concurrency effects that users may encounter
+        - requires more system resources
+        - increases the chances that one transaction will block another
     - Durability
+      - guarantees that transactions that have committed will survive permanently -
   - CAP Thereom
     - states that it is impossible for a distributed data store to simultaneously provide more than 2/3 of the following guarantees
       - consistency